 Do your restaurant research.

-Despite our agricultural roots and number of James Beard Awards honors, first-time visitors are always amazed by the caliber of our culinary scene.
+Despite our agricultural roots and our 44 James Beard Award honors, first-time visitors are always amazed by the caliber of our culinary scene and iconic eats.
 We favor locally owned and locally grown.
 The amount of global fare rivals what you’ll find in big cities everywhere.
-So it’s no surprise our restaurants are always busy!
+With a number of Madison's chefs buying their ingredients fresh from the farmers' market, it's no surprise our restaurants are always busy!

 Plan your next trip.